mariellefoster/marf-books/README.md

 - Fonda Lee: Jade City
 - Anuschka Rees: The Curated Closet
 - Lois McMaster Bujold: The Orphans of Raspay
+- Becky Chambers: To Be Taught If Fortunate

 ## October '19